LLNL/benchpark/docs/2-benchpark-list.rst

 Searching Benchpark
 ===================

+The easiest way to get started is to run existing experiments one existing systems, or to modify one that is similar.
+You can search through the existing experiments and benchmarks with the below commands.

-The user can search for available system and experiment specifications in Benchpark.
+Search for available system and experiment specifications in Benchpark.

 .. list-table:: Searching for specifications in Benchpark
    :widths: 25 25 50